Hemantham/MovieApp/README.md

 Individual movie details are not cached , and are retrieved allways from third party API.

 UI is responsive with Bootstrap Material design.

+Images are cached at the server side and sent as Base64String since they can not be accessed from client side.

 ![]({{site.baseurl}}//Capture.PNG)